Menu

 Q. Should I just get a tablet instead?

 A. Tablets can be less costly than laptops, but will a new tablet give you the functionality you need?
 It depends, of course, on what your situation is.
-Tablets have touchscreens, which you may or may not appreciate, and they are great for using social media and web browsing.
+Tablets that have touch screens are great for using social media and web browsing.
 They tend to get very good battery life, and they score big points in the portability department.
-You can find a tablet that costs far less than a laptop, but there are also high-end tablets that cost far more than the budget laptops discussed here.
+Good tablets can cost as much or more than the least costly budget laptops, and the laptops come with keyboards.

 Our Top Picks